RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 Look at Flow.png

-Note that it is acceptable, and perhaps more efficient, to "mix up" parsing and syntax expansion (having parse-exp call syntax-expand and vice-versa), but this can make debugging harder, so I do not recommend it.
+More sophisticated expansions might "mix up" parsing and syntax expansion (having parse-exp call syntax-expand and vice-versa), but I am going to require that you do not use this approach.
 First parse the code, then syntax expand, then evaluate.
-This is a suggestion, not a requirement.

 *Aside: Think about what the code for syntax-expand would be like if it were written as a pre-processor to the parser, rather than a post-processor as in the above code.
 This will increase your appreciation for having the interpreter use abstract syntax trees instead of raw, unparsed expressions!*